ceresBakalite/ceres/README.md

 manipulation is open to debate.

 The functions presented here, although primitive, began life as the basis for handling large JSON lists.
-The text-based structure of these lists is highly conducive to representing one to *n* data constructs and these simple routines can be particularly useful when required to traverse and manage representations of particularly long cartesian joins.
+The text-based structure of these lists is highly conducive to modelling one to *n* data constructs and these simple routines can be particularly useful when required to traverse and manage representations of particularly long cartesian joins.

 <br>